 There’s the Left Handed Giant which is a Brewpub and pizzeria (again, with bangin’ pizzas), the Apple which is the cider boat I mentioned before, King Street brewhouse – another brewhouse on Kings Street, Turtle Bay for 2 for 1 cocktails (outside the hours of 7pm-10pm), or The Lanes bowling alley and bar.
 If you are more into saving some pounds than impressing your date, you could always go to Wetherspoons too.

 Hot Air Balloon Ride

-This is probably more one of the best things for couples to do in Bristol, but even if you’re on a first date, you might want to pull out all the stops and really impress the lucky person who you’re dating!
+This is an epic date idea, and probably more one of the best things for couples to do in Bristol, but even if you’re on a first date, you might want to pull out all the stops and really impress the lucky person who you’re dating!

-It ain’t a cheap date, but it’s a once in a lifetime opportunity to see the city of Bristol, the countryside of Somerset, Wiltshire and Gloucestershire, and the coastline of the Bristol channel unfolding beneath you.
+It ain’t a cheap date, but it’s a once in a lifetime opportunity to see the most epic city views, the countryside of Somerset, Wiltshire and Gloucestershire, and the coastline of the Bristol channel unfolding beneath you.

 Check out Bristol Balloons for more information.
 Flights are also available from Bath, Somerset, Gloucestershire and Westonbirt.